 About Kim Eierman

 Kim Eierman left Wall Street over 20 years ago to become an environmental horticulturist.
 Her goal?
 To change the way we think about our landscapes in order to improve our challenged environment.
 As Kim tells her clients, audiences and readers, “Small changes to our landscapes can make huge environmental improvements.”

 With natural areas rapidly diminishing, species declining at historic rates and climate change dealing new blows to environmental health, our managed landscapes have never been more important.
 Unfortunately, many of our traditional gardening and landscaping practices have contributed to unhealthy ecosystems.

-Kim founded EcoBeneficial, a horticulture communications and consulting company, to inspire, educate and demonstrate how we can become ecological stewards of our own landscapes, no matter how large or how small.
+Kim founded EcoBeneficial LLC, a horticulture communications and consulting company, to inspire, educate and demonstrate how we can become ecological stewards of our own landscapes, no matter how large or how small.
 As Kim says: “Every landscape matters.”

 Kim Eierman is the Founder of EcoBeneficial LLC.
 She is an environmental horticulturist and ecological landscape designer specializing in native plants.
-Based in New York, Kim teaches at the New York Botanical Garden, Brooklyn Botanic Garden, The Native Plant Center in NY, Rutgers Home Gardeners School and several other institutions.
+Based in New York, Kim teaches at the New York Botanical Garden, Brooklyn Botanic Garden, The Native Plant Center, Rutgers Home Gardeners School and several other institutions.

-Kim is an active speaker nationwide on many ecological gardening topics, presenting for industry conferences, "green events," Master Gardener groups, garden clubs, nature centers, Audubon Society chapters, beekeeping groups, and other organizations interested in environmental improvements.
-Kim also provides horticultural consulting to homeowners and commercial clients, including landscape architects and engineers.
+Kim is an active speaker nationwide on many ecological landscape topics, presenting for industry conferences, sustainability events, corporate events, environmental organizations, and other groups interested in environmental improvements.
+Kim also provides horticultural consulting and native landscape design to homeowners and commercial clients, including landscape architects and engineers.

-In addition to being a Certified Horticulturist through the American Society for Horticultural Science, Kim is a Master Gardener, a Master Naturalist, an Accredited Organic Landcare Professional, a Steering Committee member of The Native Plant Center and a member of the Garden Communicators International.
+In addition to being a Certified Horticulturist through the American Society for Horticultural Science, Kim is an Accredited Organic Landcare Professional, a Steering Committee member of The Native Plant Center, and a member of The Ecological Landscape Alliance and Garden Communicators International.

 Kim was awarded the Silver Award of Achievement by the Garden Writers Association for their 2014, 2015 and 2017 Media Awards Program.